 The first thing that you have to focus on is the proper review and testing of the software that you are planning to develop with the help of IoT.
 Therefore, it is the sole responsibility of the manufacturers to interact with the software developing teams to take all the measures to maintain the quality of the product.
 The complexity of IoT applications makes the products prone to software failure or security lapse.
 One error during the time of transaction between any applications, device, and sensor can lead to complete system failure and this is something that no organization can afford.

 Day by day the technology is advancing at a rapid pace and that’s why updates keep taking place to make the product better.
 Well, this often throws numerous challenges to the development to focus on the assurance of the quality of the software.

-During the development of the software, it is the responsibility of the management to keep a track on the reliability, security, and the performance to keep the quality of the product on top.
+During the development of the software, it is the responsibility of the management to keep track of the reliability, security, and performance to keep the quality of the product on top.
 Rectifying security concerns can prove to be very expensive, be it a small firm or a large scale organization.